 I won't even get into the fact that their system is a pile of junk and their debit cards rarely work.
 They are an insurance look alike, who is in the business of rejecting claims and hoping to catch people off guard.

-Review about: Discovery Benefits Claim.
+Product or Service Mentioned: Discovery Benefits Claim.

 Reason of review: Poor customer service.